-Submissions on the draft determination and rule were due by 27 March 2025.
+Stakeholders are encouraged to provide feedback on the draft determination and rule by 27 March 2025.
 The AEMC expects to publish its final determination on 8 May 2025.

-Rule name Allowing AEMO to accept cash as credit support Proponent Delta Electricity Key dates Initiation date: 24 October 2024 Deadline for submissions: 15 May 2025 Stage Consultation on draft determination
+Rule name Allowing AEMO to accept cash as credit support Proponent Delta Electricity Key dates Initiation date: 1 October 2024 Deadline for submissions: Deadline passed (21 November 2024) Stage Preparation of draft determination